bluepeach1121/Attention_Cycle_GAN/README.md

 3. **Spectral Normalization**
    - Spectral normalization helps stabilize training by constraining the Lipschitz constant of each layer, often improving the quality of generated images.

-     **it was fun learning about lipschitz constants and the role of eigenvalues in spectral_norm**
+     **it was fun learning about Lipschitz constants and the role of eigenvalues in spectral_norm**

 4. **Architecture & Layer Choices**
    - **Reflection Padding** is used in the generator’s residual blocks (consistent with Johnson et al. style architectures).